 IEC 62304, FDA Title 21 CFR Part 11, ISO 14971, IEC 60601 and more

-However, this also adds complexity to the development of these safety-critical products.
 In the context of medical device development, software complexity equals risk.
 Therefore, increasingly stringent regulations and industry standards have been devised to stipulate the safety, reliability and quality requirements that these medical end products must adhere to.